Skip to Content

 5. Boil vinegar, water, and salt.

-Bring the vinegar, water, and salt to a boil in a pot.
+Bring the vinegar, water, and salt to a light boil in a pot.
 Shut off the heat once it begins boiling.

 6. Pour hot vinegar over friggitelli.

-Pour the hot liquid over the peppers in jars.
+Pour the hot liquid over the peppers in the jars.
 Leave about 1/2 inch of headspace, and mix peppers to allow any trapped air to release.

 7. Seal jars with metal lids and refrigerate.

 Friggitello peppers may not be a household name in North America, but in Italy, these peppers are part of history.
-They are part of a tightly-knit family of Capsicum annuum peppers that date back to the introduction of peppers in Italy.
-Friggitellos and other peperoncini have a growing place in Greek and Italian food, and here at PepperGeek, we’re okay with that!
+They are part of a tightly-knit family of Capsicum annuum peppers that date back to the introduction of chilies in Italy.
+Friggitellos and other peperoncini have a growing place in Greek and Italian food, and here at Pepper Geek, we love them too!

 Calvin Thumbnail